davidsbatista/BREDS/README.md

     wNeg=2                      # weight given to extracted relationship instances min_pattern_support=2       # minimum number of instances in a cluster to be considered a pattern

-    word2vec_path = vectors.bin # path to a word2vecmodel in binary format
+    word2vec_path=vectors.bin   # path to a word2vecmodel in binary format

-    alpha = 0.2                 # weight of the BEF context in the similarity function beta = 0.6                  # weight of the BET context in the similarity function gamma = 0.2                 # weight of the AFT context in the similarity function
+    alpha=0.2                   # weight of the BEF context in the similarity function beta=0.6                    # weight of the BET context in the similarity function gamma=0.2                   # weight of the AFT context in the similarity function